Personal line of credit: What it is and how it works

 How to apply for a personal line of credit

 You may be able to apply for a PLOC at your current bank or financial institution.
-You can also compare interest rates and terms by checking out online lenders and credit unions—but keep in mind, you’ll often need to be an existing customer before you apply.
+You can also compare interest rates and terms by checking out online lenders and credit unions.
+You may need to be an existing customer before you apply.
 The CFPB recommends reviewing the annual percentage rates (APRs) and the associated fees before moving forward.

 Applying for a PLOC is similar to applying for a credit card or a personal loan.
-You’ll need to provide some personal information, like your Social Security number (SSN) or Individual Taxpayer Identification Number (ITIN) and annual income.
-Then the lender will evaluate your creditworthiness before approving you for the PLOC.
-Most lenders require you to have at least a good credit score and a strong credit history.
+You’ll provide some personal information, like your annual income and Social Security number (SSN) or Individual Taxpayer Identification Number (ITIN).
+The lender will evaluate your creditworthiness before making a decision.
+Most lenders require a good credit score and a strong credit history.

 Personal lines of credit FAQ